-- When advising the chairman of the meeting on the validity of proxies, a member should bear in mind that he has a personal interest if he has been appointed liquidator at the shareholders' meeting and seeks to retain office following the creditors' meeting or intends to seek appointment as liquidator at that meeting.
-Where circumstances so demand, he should suggest prior to the meeting that the chairman takes advice on the validity of proxies from an independent source, for example the company's solicitors. - 6.5 There is no requirement for proxies which are considered invalid to be returned to the creditors who have lodged them. - A creditor who is not an individual may arrange for a representative to attend a meeting on its behalf.
-The Chairman should satisfy himself that the individual attending the meeting is entitled to represent that creditor.
-The Chairman should permit a director of a company which is a creditor to attend the meeting as its representative, and likewise a partner in a partnership which is a creditor or a member of a limited liability partnership.
+- (b) the identity of the creditor and the proxy holder, the nature of the proxy holder's authority and any instructions given to the proxy holder are clear. - 25.
+When advising the chairman of the meeting on the validity of proxies, a member should bear in mind that he has a personal interest if he has been appointed liquidator at the shareholders' meeting and seeks to retain office following the creditors' meeting or intends to seek appointment as liquidator at that meeting.
+Where circumstances so demand, he should suggest prior to the meeting that the chairman takes advice on the validity of proxies from an independent source, for example the company's solicitors. - 26.
+There is no requirement for proxies which are considered invalid to be returned to the creditors who have lodged them. - 27.
+A person may be authorised to represent a creditor which is a body corporate under section 375 of the Companies Act 1985.
+Where a person is so authorised he must produce to the Chairman a copy of the resolution from which he derives his authority.
+The copy must be under the seal of the corporation or certified by the secretary or a director of the corporation to be a true copy.
+Where Customs and Excise is represented at a meeting by a Customs officer attending in person, the officer's commission constitutes sufficient authority for him to act on Customs' behalf without the need for the submission of a proxy.